-The Tour Houses have been selected, entertainment lined up, food purveyors chosen, and artisans’ locations put on the map.
-Get ready for the 71st Waterford Homes Tours & Crafts Exhibit, the oldest–and best!–juried crafts fair in Virginia.
+The Tour Houses are being selected, entertainment lined up, food purveyors chosen, and artisans selected.
+Get ready for the 72st Waterford Homes Tours & Crafts Exhibit, the oldest–and best!–juried crafts fair in Virginia.
 The historic village of Waterford welcomes fairgoers from around the world each October for three days of living history, food, handicrafts, and just plain fun.
-From 10 a.m. to 5 p.m., October 3rd, 4th, and 5th .
+From 10 a.m. to 5 p.m., October 2nd, 3rd, and 4th 2015.

 Friends and families, adults and children all delight in lively performances of traditional music and dance; reenactments by Colonial and Civil War-era militia and cavalry and historical interpretations of historic village life; hands-on demonstrations of traditional American crafts by 145 renowned artisans (many nationally known), art and photography exhibits, plus the ever-popular tour of private historic homes.Waterford sat at the burning edge of the Civil War 150 years ago, and each side maintains camps in Waterford for the weekend.
 A fife and drum corps marches through the narrow streets.
 Civil War soldiers reenact a past battle.
 And there is music everywhere—string bands, troubadours, barbershop, gospel, classical, folk, and traditional.